SirPryderi/CSCU9T6-Exam-Notes/README.md

 This mode is usually inaccurate, because the assumptions above are mostly never true, but this model has evolved into **belief networks** that are not giving very promising results.

 ## Fuzzy Logic

 ## Case-based Reasoning
+Another important Reasoning System is Case-Based reasoning.
+Differently from rule-based systems, and fuzzy logic, **does not use inference** (rules or logical deduction).
+CBR relies on the **analogy** between a problem a previous one, looking for the most similar problem that has been solved in the past, and applying the same solution.

+In a CBR knowledge is stored as a **record of cases**.

+The steps towards creating a CBR are:
+- Identifying attributes
+- Identify cases
+- Compare a new case, with the record of cases

+![cbr-architecture]

+To solve a new problem, the system does the following:
+- **Retrieve** the most similar case(s) from the library
+- **Reuse** the case(s) atempt to solve the problem
+- **Revise** the proposed solution if necessary
+- **Retain** the new solution as part of a new case

+CBRs often use the nearest neighbour algorithm to find the most similar case.

 ---